EwelinaKopacz/Tasks-Manager-Project-React/README.md

 * Desktop only version

 ## Solutions
-By creating this project I had an opportunity to practice/learn:
+When creating this project I had an opportunity to practice/learn:
-* what is it "Lifecycle of Components" and what is important
+* the "Lifecycle of Components"
 * how and when to use lifecycle methods
 * how to work with state, how to update values using this.setState method
 * how to use events in React
-* why we need to bind event handlers in class and how to ommit it using plugin using babel transpilator
+* why we need to bind event handlers in class and how to ommit it by using plugin and babel transpilator
 * controlled vs. uncontrolled components in React
 * conditional rendering